danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 object.
 Often the subsystem provides additional functions to set up different or optional aspects of an object, e.g.
 <code>drm_connector_attach_encoder()</code> sets up the invariant links to the
-preceeding element in a kernel modesetting display chain.
+preceding element in a kernel modesetting display chain.

 2. The fully formed object is published to the world, in the kernel this often happens by registering it under some kind of identifier.
 This could be a global